kanisterio/kanister/docs_new/functions.md

 It's similar to KubeTask, but allows using multiple images to move backup data.
 "background" container is one responsible for generating data, while "output" container should export it to destination.
-The main difference between them is that phase outputs can only generated from the "output" container outputs.
+The main difference between these containers is that phase outputs can only be generated from the "output" container.
 The function also supports an optional init container to set up the volume contents.